 Going meat-free?
 Vegetarian recipes you will love!

-Spring around the corner so it is a fabulous time to give some veggie dishes a go where no fakes are needed.
+A new year is around the corner so it is a fabulous time to give some veggie dishes a go where no fakes are needed.
 Why not try these healthy recipes this month – they might just stay in your repertoire for the rest of the year too…

 Beans are such a gift to anyone looking to eat a healthy veggie diet.
 Whether you buy them ready-cooked in a tin or dried and boiled they are a cheap and easy way of getting protein in your diet.
 They also don’t have to be boring!
 These Mexican Beans are so tasty thanks to the smokiness of the smoked chilli and the cayenne pepper tang.
 Best of all they are easy to make, gluten-free and freeze brilliantly.
 Which makes them fabulous as a quick meal on toast, in a baked potato, with rice, in a burrito or with a side of quinoa and salad.